Brake Pressure Switches

-Our switch is a US made, welded chamber, stainless steel device which does not have a separate diaphragm and seal to fail.
-These switches can be configured for different applications on the transit bus up to a 1000 Psig maximum.
+Our switch is a German made, stainless steel device which uses an NBR diaphragm to resist intrusion by impurities in the air brake system.
+These switches can be configured for different applications on the transit bus up to a 500 Psig maximum.
 We also offer a 7 Psi unit for the brake retarder circuit and special model VT260034-GI to replace the Index brake pressure switch on Gillig buses.
 Please contact us for pricing.

 VT270100-GI Brake Interlock Solenoid Valve

 A transit agency customer that has many of our coolant level sensors and brake pressure switches installed, had contacted us about issues they were having with a brake interlock solenoid valve on their buses.
 The OEM solenoid was failing during times of high ambient temperature and causing the bus to be stranded along the route.
 It seems that the standard temperature coil on this solenoid would over heat, causing an increase in resistance.
 This higher resistance would drop the current output making the device unable to move the plunger and release the interlock.